AWinterman/d3-mapping/README.md

-a simple utility to make working with d3 scales easier.
+A simple utility to make working with d3 scales easier.

 # Installation #